 - 1. Re-use the chassis holes that previously mounted the PC-19. - 2.
-The component side of the new PCB faces forward. - 3.
-Do this step if you have an SCA80.
-Insert and tighten a 6-32x1/4" sems screw from the bottom of the chassis, through the lug with the two wires that connect to the speaker terminal commons, into the threaded PCB support bracket farthest from the transformer, see Figure 6. - 4.
-Do this step if you have an SCA80Q.
-Insert and tighten a 6-32x1/4" sems screw from the bottom of the chassis into the threaded PCB support bracket farthest from the transformer. - 5.
-Insert and tighten a 6-32x1/4" sems screws from the bottom of the chassis into the threaded PCB support bracket closest to the transformer. - 6.
-Inspect your work to assure that there are no pinched wires or loose bits of wire floating around inside the amplifier.
+The component side of the new PCB faces the power transformer. - 3.
+Insert and finger tighten a 6-32x1/4" sems screws from the bottom of the chassis into the threaded PCB support bracket closest to the edge of the chassis. - 4.
+Place the double-ground-wire/lug assembly from the previous step between the unattached power supply mounting foot and the chassis. - 5.
+Insert and finger tighten a 6-32x1/4" sems screw from the bottom of the chassis, through the chassis, the lug, and into the power supply mounting bracket.
+See the left side of Figure 8. - 6.
+Tighten the mounting screws for both brackets. - 7.
+Inspect your work to assure that there are no pinched wires or loose bits of wire floating around inside the amplifier. - 8.
+Route the ground wires as shown in Figure 8.
+The roundabout shape leaves room to mount the amplifier modules in a later step.
+Connect the free ends of the two black ground wires to the common terminals (terminals 2 and 3 in Figure 7) of the speaker terminal board.

-Figure 6-Grounding arrangement for speaker common connections on the SCA-80
+Figure 8-Grounding arrangement for speaker common connections